capr/multigit/README.md

 	$ mgit release 1.0 checkout

-Needless to say, you can add these release files to your meta package, just like with the .baseurl and .origin files before.
+Needless to say, you can add these release files to your meta package, just like with the .baseurl and .origin files before, so that other people will be able to clone the project at that release point.

-Another quick way to get a snapshot of the project without using release files is with:
+Another quick way to get a snapshot of the project without using .release files is with:

 	$ mgit --all ver